Back to Glossary

 The solution to the above problem for modern credit organizations lies in the use of alternative credit risk data – information about borrowers that goes far beyond the traditional credit history and rating.

-This approach to risk management allows the lender to gain certain advantages:
+This approach to risk management, especially when enhanced with digital footprint assessment, allows the lender to gain certain advantages:

 • Expansion of the target audience.
 The credit organization has an opportunity to lend to categories of population without credit history and official employment.

 • Optimization of risk management.
-The use of alternative data allows the digital credit scoring system to provide the lender with hundreds of data points about a potential borrower.
-This gives the lending organization a comprehensive view of the borrower's reliability.
+The use of banking data enrichment and alternative data allows the digital credit scoring system to provide the lender with hundreds of data points about a potential borrower.

 • Effective fraud prevention.
-Modern scoring systems provide their clients with various tools for highly accurate verification of applicants.
-This makes it possible to recognize fraud at the stage of considering a loan application.
+Modern scoring systems powered by AI in credit risk management provide their clients with various tools for highly accurate verification of applicants.

 What is the definition of credit quality risk?